RIMESINT/dataex-client/docs/quick_start.md

 ```
 The env within the parenthesis is the name of the environment.
 It's apperance means that you are now inside the virtual environment.

-If you need to go back to the system context then just execute deactivate.
+If you need to exit the virtual environment then just type deactivate and press enter.
 ```
 (env) $ deactivate

 $
 ```
-With this your shell session reverts to normal with python commands referring to the global python install.
+With this your shell prompt reverts to normal i.e without the parenthesized venv and the python executable now referring to the global python installation.

 ## Installation